-The first of the “white villages” in the Serrania de Ronda that we came to was the little town of Grazalema, perched on some cliffs on a mountainside.
+The first of the “white villages” in the Serrania de Ronda that we come to is the little town of Grazalema, perched on some cliffs on a mountainside.

-But first, before arriving, and just a few minutes’ drive from the view above, we stopped by a trash dumpster and had lunch.
+But first, before arriving, and just a few minutes’ drive from the view above, we stop by a trash dumpster and have lunch.
 Why?
 Excessive whining.
 “I’m hungry.
 I’m thirsty.
 I’m carsick.
 When are we going to be there.
 Let’s just stop.”
-Not knowing how close we actually were, we just stopped.
-We had cheese sandwiches; we strolled around the tiny gravel lot by the winding road.
-Then back in the car and over two hills and Grazalema came into view.
+Not knowing how close we actually are, we just stop.
+We have cheese sandwiches; we stroll around the tiny gravel lot by the winding road.
+Then back in the car and over two hills and Grazalema comes into view.